 - Limit Sugar Intake

-For info on how to manage flares when they do happen, you can check out Thriving on Paleo's post here.
+For info on how to manage flares when they do happen, you can check out the post here.

 If you liked this post, you may also like:

 I hope you found this post useful.
-It's amazing how many ways the thyroid affects our bodies.
+It's amazing how many ways the thyroid affects our bodies and can cause various health problems.
 Flares happen differently from person to person but if you can figure out your triggers, the frequency of your flares can be minimized.
 What are some of the biggest symptoms you notice during a flare?
 What else should be added to this list?
 Let me know in the comment section below!

 1. Karne SS, Bhalerao NS.
 Carpal Tunnel Syndrome in Hypothyroidism.
 J Clin Diagn Res.
 2016;10(2):OC36-OC38. doi:10.7860/JCDR/2016/16464.7316